MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_2_gradient_customization.rst

 Here, ``Gp`` contains the Procrustes aligned data and ``Gj`` contains the joint aligned data.
 Let's plot them, but in separate figures to keep things organized.
+Note that the gradients in the first element of the gradients/aligned property correspond to the first data matrix provided in fit() and the gradients in the second element correspond to the second data matrix.

 .. code-block:: matlab